 “Went this way!” replied Abby.
 “Watch out behind us!”
 The warrior kicked the door open and stepped into the room beyond, followed by Lem.
 Back in the hallway Kara retrieved another brew, this time a potion of healing, and quickly drank it down.
 Now that some space had opened up, Rahab reached the top of the stairs and detected for signs of magic in an effort to track Ironbriar’s movement, but saw only the signals from his companions and the masks on the dead cultists.

 Long ago the cult had undertaken augmentations to the sawmill.
-Two secret passages and a secret chamber had been added to the floor plan, and only a few members of the cult at the highest level knew of their existence.
+Two secret passages and a secret chamber had been added to the floor plan, and only a few of the highest level members knew of them.
 Ironbriar had consecrated the room as the Chamber of Pain.
-Here he kept the faces of murder victims flayed from the skull and stretched on wooden frames with leather lanyards, preserving the momentous agony of expression the dying had felt in their waning moments.
+Here he kept the faces of murder victims flayed from the skull and stretched on wooden frames with leather lanyards, preserving the momentous agony of expression the dying had felt in their final moments.

-Many opportunities over many years had afforded the magistrate the precision necessary to make use of the secret passageways with accuracy and skill.
-Having slammed the door behind him, Ironbriar quickly released the catch and secreted himself away in the hidden passage, carefully and expertly closing the paneling behind him.
-To anyone entering the access space—even most other members of the cult—the small room would appear as a simple storage.
-Already the sounds of battle faded behind and Ironbriar made his way to the Chamber of Pain.
-Once inside he whispered a quick spell and cloaked himself in magic of invisibility.
-A moment later he had accessed the second secret passage and was already on his way to the end room on the mill’s uppermost floor where he could make more effective use of his disappearance to effect a sudden and devastating surprise attack on these hated attackers.
-As he moved he silently wondered who they were, how they had come to the mill, and what they knew.
+Many opportunities over many years had cultivated in the magistrate the precision necessary to make use of the secret passageways with speed and skill.
+Having slammed the door behind him, Ironbriar quickly released the catch and secreted himself away in the occluded corridor, carefully and expertly closing the panel behind him.
+To anyone entering the access space—even most members of the cult—the small room would appear as a simple storage.
+Already the sounds of battle faded and Ironbriar made his way to the Chamber of Pain.
+Once inside he whispered a quick spell and cloaked himself in the magic of invisibility.
+A moment later he had accessed the second secret way and was already headed to the end room on the mill’s uppermost floor.
+As he moved he silently wondered who these hated attackers were, how they had come to the mill, and what they knew.

 In the small room Lem and Abby cast about but there was no sign of the escaped magistrate.
 The gardener bent close to the wall, searching with eyes, ears, and the tips of his fingers.
 He was sweating, and his leather armor was stained with blood, some of which was his own.
-“Must be something,” he mumbled as he explored urgently.
+“Must be something,” he mumbled.

 Abby ducked back out into the hall and pointed with her sword toward the other end.
 “We need to make sure that behind us is clear.”
 Without awaiting reply she trundled off, stepping over and around bodies.